JavaWiz1/ha-server-info/README.md

 Home networks have expanded to include a wide variety of devices over the years.
 In particular, windows desktops, laptops, Linux Boxes, NAS servers, Raspberry PI's, etc...

 Keeping track of these cross-platform devices and their information has become a challenge.
-Glances is an open-source cross platform monitoring tool that provides a htop (for you linux fans), or task-monitory (for you windows users) interface to keep track of system cpu usages, disk/memory usage, tasks, etc...
+Glances is an open-source cross platform monitoring tool that provides a htop (for you linux fans), or task-monitor (for you windows users) interface to keep track of system cpu usages, disk/memory usage, tasks, etc...

 # Requirements
-This repository leverages
+This repository leverage:

 - [Glances](https://github.com/nicolargo/glances) for system information
 - Home Assistant [decluttering-card](https://github.com/custom-cards/decluttering-card) Lovelace interface